massclown/HalfSwordTrainerMod/README.md

 > Note that the game itself (not the mod!) makes your player invulnerable for a first few seconds during spawn (maybe to avoid dying due to physics of the game?), and then removes invulnerability.

+## Changing teams

+Press `+` or `-` on NumPad to cycle the player between available teams (0, 1, 2).

+You can select any team for the player or for NPCs you spawn.

+* By default, the player is in **Team 0**.
+* **Team 0** is **"deathmatch"**: every NPC in Team 0 will be hostile towards each other and the player, even if the player is in Team 0.
+The player is in Team 0 by default.
+* **Team 1** does not seem to be used by the game currently (but we can use it for the player and NPC we spawn).
+Team 1 does not attack Team 1.
+* **Team 2** is all the **auto-spawned NPCs and bosses**.
+Move your player to this team if you don't want to be attacked by what the game auto-spawns against you.
+Team 2 does not attack Team 2.

+The above can also be summarized as the following: the game treats everybody in Team 0 as "deathmatch", and Team 1 vs Team 2 is classic "team deathmatch".

 ## Spawning things

 * You can either spawn a complete "chef's choice" loadout around yourself (press `L`),